• Home

 Sketch-noting

-A popular method of note taking, sketch-noting, involves using images and words to illustrate learning.
-Sketch-noting can start simple with doodles or elementary sketches depicting ideas from lectures or readings, or they can get more complicated when students actually study how to take creative sketch-notes by practicing drawing certain icons or images.
+A popular method of note-taking, sketch-noting, involves using images and words to illustrate learning.
+Sketch-noting can start simply with doodles or elementary sketches depicting ideas from lectures or readings, or it can get more complicated when students actually study how to take creative sketch-notes by practicing drawing certain icons or images.

 Webbing